Nawazwariya182/Dhikr/README.md

 # Dhikr (ذكر) Mobile App 🌙

 Dhikr is a premium, distraction-free spiritual companion application built with **React Native** and **Expo**.
+It is available for download at **[dhikr.contentify.studio](https://dhikr.contentify.studio)**.
 It provides a beautiful interface for reading the Quran, tracking prayers (Salah), managing daily remembrance (Dhikr), and pinning customized dark-theme widgets to your home screen.

 ---